Cross-selling: 10 ways to sell more to your customer

 Important note: cross-selling isn't about manipulating customers.
 Completely the opposite, actually: it's most effective when you stick to extra items the customer would have a genuine interest in anyway - items that are well-connected to their original choice.
 Step over that almost invisible line, and you'll look pushy and transparent.

 But if you stay safely within the boundaries of relevance and restraint, customers actually appreciate a nice spot of cross-selling.
 It makes their life easier, after all.
 So here are the best 10 ways to do it.

 1. Get prepared - then ask!

-they know which go hand-in-hand, and teach them how to master the
+Make sure staff are familiar with all your products and that they know which go hand-in-hand, and teach them how to master the cross-sell too.